Asteroid impact prediction: Response to predicted impact

 impact at Chelyabinsk was spotted through the window by teacher Yulia Karbysheva.
 She thought it prudent to take precautionary measures by ordering her students to stay away from the room's windows and to perform a duck and cover maneuver.
 The teacher, who remained standing, was seriously lacerated when the blast arrived and window glass severed a tendon in one of her arms and left thigh, but none of her students, whom she ordered to hide under their desks, suffered lacerations.
 If the impact had been predicted and a warning had been given to the entire population, similar simple precautionary actions could have vastly reduced the number of injuries.
-Children who were not in her class were injured.
+Children who were in other classes were injured.